Jason Aldean and Ludacris at Sanford Stadium in Athens

 Georgia's Music Scene

 From bluegrass to gospel and everything in between, Georgia has a wide-ranging musical history that spans as many genres as it does decades.
 Artists such as Ray Charles, Gladys Knight, Trisha Yearwood, Alan Jackson, the B-52s and more, all hail from the Peach State.

 Sites, museums, tours and memorials throughout the state pay homage to the musicians who claim Georgia as their home.
 Start your tour of Georgia's musical heritage with these sites in Athens, Macon and on the Georgia coast.

 Athens is known as the birthplace of some of rock and roll’s biggest names, including R.E.M. and the B-52s.
 Additionally, the Morton Theatre, one of the first, and oldest surviving African American-built, -owned and -operated vaudeville theaters, showcased talents such as Duke Ellington, Louis Armstrong and Cab Calloway.

 A self-guided tour of Athens should include top stops as:

-- The Melting Point: This dimly light, multi-store playhouse and bar hosts live music acts almost every night.
+The Foundry: This dimly light, multi-store playhouse and bar hosts live music acts almost every night.

-On Jekyll, Latitude 31 has live music every weekend right on the dock.
+On Jekyll, The Wharf has live music on weekends right on the dock.
 Brunswick plays host to the local’s favorite Tipsy McSway’s Neighborhood Bar in the historic downtown area, with live acts every Friday and Saturday nights.